physiopy/phys2bids/docs/contributorfile.rst

 We encourage you to open a PR as soon as possible - even before you finish working on them.
 This is useful especially to you - so that you can receive comments and suggestions early on, rather than having to process a lot of comments in the final review step!
 However, if it’s an incomplete PR, please open a **Draft PR**.
 That helps us process PRs by knowing which one to have a look first - and how picky to be when doing so.

-Reviewing PRs is a time consuming task, that can be stressful for both the reviewer and the author.
+Reviewing PRs is a time consuming task and it can be stressful for both the reviewer and the author.
 Avoiding wasting time and the need of little fixes - such as fixing grammar mistakes and typos, styling code, or adopting conventions - is a good start for a successful (and quick) review.
 Before graduating a Draft PR to a PR ready for review, please check that:

 - You did all you wanted to include in your PR.
 If at a later stage you realise something is missing and it's not a minor thing, you will need to open a new PR.
 - If your contribution contains code or tests, you ran and passed all of the tests locally with `pytest`.